TimurDN/AutomationQA/07.TestAutomationFrameworkFINAL/README.md

 - Ensure that the Database server and the WEAre project are running.

 **1. Location of API Tests**
-- API Tests are located under the `api.socialnetwork.tests` package.
+- API Tests are located under the `apitests.socialnetwork.tests` package.

 **2. Running API Tests Suite**
-- To run the API test suite, right-click on the `api-testsuite.xml` file and select "Run."
+- To run the API test suite, right-click on the `apitests-testsuite.xml` file and select "Run."

 **3. Generating HTML Report**
 - An HTML report named `emailable-report.html` will be generated under the `test-output` directory.